chandar-lab/LoCA2/README.md

 - `deeprl-exp`: Section 4
 - `dyna-exp`: Section 5

-Please follow the instructions of each directory to be able to reproduce the results presented in the respective section of the paper.
+Please follow the instructions of each directory to be able to reproduce the results presented in the paper.

 ## Citation